shibam17/todolist/README.md

 ```

 In the above code :point_up:, there are few things happening:
-- We checked weather the user clicked on trash button or not, but using `item.classList[0] === "trash-btn"` inside an _if_ statement.
+- We checked whether the user clicked on trash button or not, by using `item.classList[0] === "trash-btn"` inside an _if_ statement.
-- We added the class `fall` which will trigger the transition which we added in the CSS
+- We added the class `fall` which will trigger the transition that we added in the CSS.
-- Finally we remove that tag **BUT** only after when the transitioned is complete and to check that we put up another function with an event `transitioned` which will make the function with `.remove()` method in action after the transitioned is done.
+- Finally we removed that tag **BUT** only after when the transitioned is complete and to check that we put up another function with an event `transitioned` which will make the function with `.remove()` method in action after the transitioned is done.

 **For marking complete**
 ```javascript